-Ngati Kuta has spoken, 96.44% of eligible voters, who casted a vote, said Ae to a mandate for Te Whakaaetanga Trust to enter negotiations with the Crown.
+Ngati Kuta has spoken, 96.44% of eligible voters said Ae to a mandate for Te Whakaaetanga Trust to enter negotiations with the Crown.
 We are deeply humbled and grateful to all Ngati Kuta who engaged this important kaupapa.
 Tenei te mihi aroha kia koutou.